KNUM-LP

 KNUM-LP is a low-power FM radio station broadcasting on 96.7 FM in Portland, Oregon.
-It is owned by the Community Alliance of Tenants and is known as "96.7 The Numberz", airing a rap and hip-hop format.
+It is owned by the Community Alliance of Tenants and is known as "96.7 The Numberz", airing a mainstream urban music format.

 History

 On November 15, 2013, the Community Alliance of Tenants, a tenants rights organization, applied to build a new low-power FM radio station on 96.7 MHz in Portland.
 The Federal Communications Commission approved its application in September 2014 as two of the four applicants for the frequency dropped out and the other two—the Community Alliance and Opal Environmental Justice Oregon—moved their LP facilities to avoid interference with each other.